 Removing a board member

-In rare, but serious cases, HOA members may need to call a special meeting to remove a board member whose actions are negatively impacting the association and/or people who live there.
+In rare but serious cases, HOA members may need to call a special meeting to remove a board member whose actions are negatively impacting the association and/or people who live there.
 Sound reasons for petitioning the board to remove a member may include:

-• Prolonged failure to perform mandatory board duties,
+- Prolonged failure to perform mandatory board duties

-• Proof of fraudulent activity or other serious matter of concern.
+- Proof of fraudulent activity or other serious matter of concern

-If a board member has exhibited any of these behaviours, then a meeting may be called to vote the member out.
+If a board member has exhibited any of these behaviors, then a meeting may be called to vote the member out.
 Of course, each HOA must follow the process spelled out in the governing documents in order for the removal to be valid.
 Review the process for petitioning the removal of a board member and pay special attention to the time limits and procedures.

 It is not enough to suspect that a board member has done something wrong (such as stealing money from the association).
-There must be proof of their wrongful behaviour.
+There must be proof of their wrongful behavior.
 If members believe a board member has done something illegal, it may be wise to consider hiring legal help.

 Petition to change a rule